FlaviusMD/InvictusLabs/README.md

 For the purpose of clarifying the main way in which we'll accomplish the transactions increase discussed above, we have also outlined below the integration we’ll undertake with our partners at Aave.

 ## Proposed Aave Integration ##
 In the past few weeks, we've had discussions with different Aave DAO members, including AaveCompanies, to figure out which is the best integration to bring as much value to Aave as fast as possible.
+They have officially endorsed our company through a Grant and have offered fruther support to facilitate the development of our novel approach to systemic risk assessment.
 Those discussions conclude with the following proposal:

 - The final stages of the integrations will be represented by our system acting as an approved Facilitator for the under-collateralized lending bucket of the $GHO proposal and will derive value through the creation of stable lending liquidity pools curated through our novel risk assessor.